firebase/functions-samples/README.md

 ### [Crashlytics trigger quickstart: Crashlytics Email Notifier](/crashlytics-integration/email-notifier)

 This quickstart sample demonstrates using **Cloud Functions** triggered by **Crashlytics**.
-The functions Sends an email when there is a new issue in an important conversion flow.
+The functions send an email when there is a new issue in an important conversion flow.

 <a name="environment"></a>